 The goal of this story is to help 8th graders understand what it’s like for youth to experience homelessness and the many challenges and choices that someone faces when they live on the streets.
 The story will ideally take our reader-protagonists from that first night through the 15th night of leaving home, with challenges escalating the longer they are on the street.

 To this end, we have provided multiple resources to help inform and ground your story.
 From the interviews with our youth council members who experienced homelessness, to research, to lists of agencies, and to a list of “Off Ramps”–moments where a small intervention with a youth in crisis may help prevent that youth from having to live on the street or help get them off.
 These are not the only situations, but definitely give you a good start to find multiple scenarios and crises youth may face throughout the story.

-A note about tone and dignity: Young people face or choose homelessness in response to many different challenging issues.
+A note about tone and dignity: Young people face, are forced, or choose homelessness in response to many challenging issues.
+In some cases, living on the street may feel like a safer alternative.
 This project will respect and maintain their inherent human dignity without judgement or shame.
-Yes, unaccompanied youth are going to make mistakes, mess up, choose poorly for many reasons, but the story should help us see where they’re coming from as they make these choices, not judge for making them.
+Yes, unaccompanied youth may make mistakes, choose what others (and even themselves) perceive as poor choices, but the story should help us see where they’re coming from as they make these choices, not judge for making them.